-What is natto mochi that is so delicious that Miyagi residents mistake it for being from the whole country?
+What is the natto mochi that is so delicious that Miyagi residents mistake it for a national favorite?

-Miyagi Prefecture is famous for its bean dishes, including " Zunda Mochi ."
-The taste of mochi coated with zunda paste made from edamame beans is simply exquisite.
+When it comes to bean dishes from Miyagi Prefecture, "zunda mochi" is famous.
+The taste of mochi (rice cake) coated with zunda paste made from edamame beans is simply exquisite.

 In the story of "Zunda Horizon," natto appears as a rival to Zunda